Childhood Commercial Hotel Home Investment with Jay Anderson

 With such great advice and lessons to learn from Anderson now, he also shares the best advice he was given when he started out in investing…

 Recognising the value of you know using experts and I guess an analogy that I heard the other day was could I go and lay a concrete driveway.

-Well yes I could I could and I could do it cheaper and I could probably YouTube it but would I be able to do as good a job as a professional concretization no chance whose driveway’s going to last longer.
-Well I would put my money on the professional concretization yes it’s going to cost me more upfront but I’m going to get a better quality job that’s going to last longer and longer term I return on investment can be much better.
+Well yes, I could and I could do it cheaper and I could probably YouTube it but would I be able to do as good a job as a professional concretization no chance whose driveway’s going to last longer.
+Well I would put my money on the professional concretization yes it’s going to cost me more upfront but I’m going to get a better quality job that’s going to last longer and longer-term I return on investment can be much better.